aws-samples/amazon-chime-live-events/transcoding/README.md

+# Live Event Transcoding Serverless Application

+The transcoding serverless application is used for broadcasting the live event stream to the attendees.
+It records the meeting based on the meeting url provided to it when you start the transcoding lambda, and streams that recording to the specified RTMP endpoint URL.

+The application has a deploy script that will create a separate Docker image and CloudFormation stack suffixed with `-broadcast` that contains all of the resources to run the Transcoder Serverless Application.
+When deployed, you can trigger a transcoding lambda test event to start/stop the broadcast task in ECS.

+> Note: If you ran the backend deploy.js script already then transcoding deploy script is run automatically and you should be able to find the cloudformation stack in your AWS account.
-## Live Event Broadcast Serverless Application - Use Lambda function to Start/Stop Broadcast Task in ECS
+## Using Lambda function to Start/Stop Broadcast Task in ECS

 This contains resources for building an application that broadcast media from any URL of meeting sessions to a RTMP endpiont URL.
 Included is a Docker image and a serverless AWS CloudFormation template that you can deploy to your AWS account.
 The AWS CloudFormation template orchestrates resources (including Amazon Lambda and Amazon ECS) that run the broadcast application.
 When deployed, you can create Lambda test events to start/stop broadcast task in ECS.